Interview

 What would be the three fundamental recipes for journalism, as has been reflected in recent years?

-— First, let's hold on to the intrinsic values of journalism: get the facts, verify them, and put them in the proper context.
+— First, adhere to the intrinsic values of journalism: get the facts, verify them, and put them in the proper context.

 Excuse me for interrupting.
-What you mention is a basic of the trade.
-Aren't we doing it enough?
+What you mention is a basic of the profession.
+Aren't we doing enough?

-— Well, some media outlets do... and others don't.
+— Well, some media outlets do it... and others, they don't.
 And I also think there's too much activism among some journalists.
 I understand where it comes from, but our role is different and I believe in independent journalism, rather than militant journalism.

 Second recipe, then.

 — We have to change the way we disseminate information because the way we consume information is changing.
-You only have to look at how, three years ago, no one was talking about artificial intelligence and now it's in all conversations: you can't go to a company meeting without it being discussed.
+You only have to see how, three years ago, nobody talked about artificial intelligence and now it's in all conversations: you can't go to a business meeting without it being discussed.
 We have to find a way to embrace all these changes while at the same time defending our core values.

 And the third?

 — Defend rights: the right to freedom of expression, to freedom of the press.
-These are the same rights that every individual would want for themselves.
+These are the same rights that every individual person would want for themselves.
 After all, we are talking about the right to discover facts, to share them with others, and to express an opinion about what should be done.
-There are no specific rights for the press: they are rights for anyone.
+There are no specific rights for the press: they are the rights for any person.
 Media owners should also defend these rights.
-But, unfortunately, some business people do not defend the rights that gave rise to their companies and that have sustained democracies.
+But, unfortunately, some businesspeople do not defend the rights that gave rise to their companies and that have sustained democracies.

 Cargando